lsu-ddem/pathways-engineering/content/Fall Semester/4_Unit_4/3_Lesson_3/_index.md

 ### Quiz

-Click <a href ="https://docs.google.com/document/d/19XSz-Mllvg-ksLRcO_gNTlRt-0ONwRUMjvOItv-uRpY/edit?usp=sharing" target="_blank">here</a> to download the teacher notes for the quiz.
+Click <a href ="https://docs.google.com/document/d/19XSz-Mllvg-ksLRcO_gNTlRt-0ONwRUMjvOItv-uRpY/edit?usp=sharing" target="_blank">here</a> to download the teacher guide for the quiz.